Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Additional Experimental Results

-This section presents detailed results of V$^2$Drop from the ablation study on the Effects of Progressive Token Dropping.
+\textbf{Supplementary Results on Effects of Progressive Token Dropping.} This section presents detailed results of V$^2$Drop from the ablation study on the Effects of Progressive Token Dropping.
 Table~\ref{tab:ablation3} shows the performance of two token pruning strategies in V$^2$Drop: progressive token dropping and one-time dropping, evaluated on LLaVA-1.5-7B.
 The experiments demonstrate that progressive token dropping significantly outperforms one-time dropping across all datasets, proving that progressive token dropping more effectively preserves critical visual information through its gradual selection mechanism.
 For more intuitive visualizations, please refer to the main discussion in \S4.3.

+\textbf{More Visualizations of Token Compression.} In Figure~\ref{fig:more visualization}, we present additional token compression visualization results of V$^2$Drop across diverse scenarios.
+The visualizations demonstrate that by preserving key tokens based on visual token variation information, V$^2$Drop progressively selects core tokens from images and focuses on semantically critical regions.
+This indicates that our token variation metric can effectively localize important regions.
+As illustrated in the figure, across various real-world scenarios where critical regions are located at different positions within the image—such as the bottom-left (case 11), top-right (case 5), and top-left (case 1)—our method consistently establishes accurate correspondence between token importance and semantic relevance.